in28minutes/cloud.in28minutes.com/_posts/2020-06-08-aws-vpc-security-groups-vs-nacl-comparison.md

 | Inbound   |    All   |        All | Security Group ID (sg-xyz) |
 | Outbound  |    All   |        All | 0.0.0.0/0            |

-- **Default security group** is created when you create a VPC
+**Default security group** is created when you create a VPC.
+A default security group:
 - Allows all outbound traffic
 - Allows communication between resources assigned with the default security group
 - Denies all other inbound traffic (other than resources with the default security group)
 - Can be edited but not be deleted

-- EC2 instances, by default, are assigned the default security group of the VPC
-	- However, you can change it at any point - during launch or later
+EC2 instances, by default, are assigned the default security group of the VPC.
+However, you can change it at any point - during launch or later.

-- Security Group has a **many to many relationship** with Resources (in same VPC)
+Security Group has a **many to many relationship** with Resources (in same VPC).

 ## New Security Groups